-- Unplug the AC power cable from the RMC-1. - Allow the RMC-1 to sit unplugged for ten minutes to discharge the power supply. - You will need access to the top, sides, back, and bottom of the RMC-1, so move it to a location where you have room to work, and be sure to place it on a soft or padded surface to avoid scratching the finish; a clear area on a carpeted floor will work fine. - Remove and carefully set aside the eight screws securing the top panel to the RMC-1 (three on each side, and two on the rear panel, all near the top edge of the RMC-1). - Remove and carefully set aside the top cover. - You should now see the two power supply fuses, located on the top of the power supply board (near the front of the RMC-1). - Test each fuse, and replace it if it tests "bad", or if it is obviously cracked or charred.
+- Unplug the AC power cable from the XMC-1. - Allow the XMC-1 to sit unplugged for ten minutes to ensure that the power supply capacitors are fully discharged. - You will need access to the top, sides, back, and bottom of the XMC-1, so move it to a location where you have room to work, and be sure to place it on a soft or padded surface to avoid scratching the finish; a clear area on a carpeted floor will work fine. - Remove and carefully set aside the eight screws securing the top panel to the XMC-1 (three on each side, and two on the rear panel, all near the top edge of the XMC-1). - Remove and carefully set aside the top cover. - Remove the four screws securing the shielding enclosure to the front panel of the XMC-1 and carefully set them aside (located just behind the front panel). - Now, carefully stand the XMC-1 on its side, and remove the two screws on the bottom of the XMC-1 securing the bottom edge of the shielding enclosure to the chassis. - Place your XMC-1 back in an upright position and remove the shielding enclosure.